TrOllOchamO/mxml_leak/README.md

 ==2518462== For lists of detected and suppressed errors, rerun with: -s ==2518462== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```
+The fix works when the program compile mxml statically.
+The fix should also work
+when the library is loaded dynamically by linking mxml at compile time since
+the library will be loaded before calling the main (so the id of the thread stored
+in `_mxml_loading_thread_id` will successfully be the main thread id (not tested)).
+The fix should work when loading the library with [`dlopen`](https://man7.org/linux/man-pages/man3/dlopen.3.html)
+in the main thread (not tested).
+But the leak should still happen when the library
+is loaded with [`dlopen`](https://man7.org/linux/man-pages/man3/dlopen.3.html) outside of the
+main thread (when [`dlopen`](https://man7.org/linux/man-pages/man3/dlopen.3.html) is caled in a pthread thread).